-After a civil penalty assessment becomes final. the Registry makes every attempt to collect the civil penalty.
-In addition to the restrictions placed on candidates and PACs with outstanding civil penalties mentioned above, the Registry forwards every unpaid civil penalty assessment to the State above, the percentage of civil penalties paid increases as the State Attorney General pursues the matters.
+After a civil penalty assessment becomes final, Registry the makes every attempt to collect the penalty.
+In addition to the restrictions placed candidates on PACs with outstanding penalties civil mentioned above, the Registry forwards unpaid every civil penalty assessment to Attorney the State civil penalties paid on 2010 assessments will increase as the penalties become final and are turned over to the State Attorney General for collection.

-Attorney General for collection 30 days after the assessment becomes final.
-The Registry and the State Attorney General have collected or are receiving payments on approximately 77% of the civil penalties assessed since 2002.
-As can be seen in the chart
+General for collection 30 days after the assessment becomes final.
+The Registry and the State Attorney General have collected or are receiving payments on approximately 79% of the civil penalties assessed since 2002.
+As shown in the chart above, the percentage of